Menditect/documentation/docs/mta/test-run.md

 ### Retention period
 Only applicable for Test Runs triggered through the [Public API](api). <br/>Sets the amount of days, after which the Test Run is permanently deleted.

+### Trace files
+A collection of [Playwright Traces](frontend-glossary#tracefile) in the Test Suite Run that can be downloaded or replayed at the Playwright website.

 ## Business rules
 - You can [pin](#pin-a-test-run) a maximum of two Test Runs per [Test Configuration](test-configuration).